History of domes in South Asia: Mughal Empire

 The Taj Mahal in Agra, also a brick structure clad primarily in marble, was begun in 1632 and mostly completed in 1636; the rest of the extensive complex would not be finished before 1643.
 The tomb was built for Mumtaz Mahal, a wife of emperor Shah Jahan, after her death in 1631.
 The central double dome covers a diameter of 22 meters.
 The inner dome is three meters thick and over 30 meters below the outer dome.
 The outer dome rests upon drum walls five metes thick.
+The widest part of the outer dome is 33.62 meters in diameter, at 9.24 meters above the drum.
+The bronze finial at the top of the dome is a replica that dates to the early 19th century.
+The drum acts as an optical correction for the view from ground level.
+The height of the dome, half the total height, is consistent with early Timurid architecture, but against the trend of Mughal architecture up to that point.
 The fusion of Persian and Indian architecture can be seen in the dome's shape: the bulbous shape derives from Persian Timurid domes, and the finial with lotus leaf base is derived from Hindu temples.
 The inner dome has a decorative triangulated pattern modeled after plaster mold work, but here carved in marble.
 The entire complex is highly symmetrical.
 On the western side of the tomb is a red sandstone mosque with three bulbous domes faced with marble, and on the eastern side is mirror-image assembly hall that likewise has three marble domes.
 At the center of the tomb hall lies the cenotaph of Mumtaz Mahal, with her husband's off-center to the west.
 The actual sarcophagi lie directly below, in the crypt, but in the same arrangement.

+The Badshahi Mosque, one of the jewels of Mughal architecture, and South Asia's second-largest mosque, was built by Aurengzeb in 1673 much larger than the Shah Jahan's Delhi mosque about two decades earlier.